pnp/blog/content/post/introduction-to-tokens.md

 > tokens (JWT) and concepts relating to Microsoft Azure AD and related
 > technologies, but can most likely be applied elsewhere too.

 Tokens are everywhere on the Internet.
-Even if you don\'t realise it, you may have just used one on the way to read this article!
+Even if you don't realise it, you may have just used one on the way to read this article!
 You may ask *\"What is a token and what do I need it for?\"* and my answer would be *\"Which token?\"*.
 You see, there are different types of tokens all